How to do Kegel Exercises for Strengthening

 - How to avoid tiring your pelvic floor muscles.

-Step 1 − Position your body for pelvic exercises
+Step 1 − Position your body

 Position your body where you can best feel your pelvic floor muscles working.
 This might be lying down on your back, or on your side.
 You may feel your pelvic floor muscles working better when you sit or stand.
 Sometimes the best position to start your Kegel or pelvic floor exercises is lying down so that you don’t have to lift your muscles against the downward force of gravity.

-Step 2 − Attend to posture for pelvic floor exercises
+Step 2 − Attend to posture

 Keep your low back curved slightly inwards as you exercise your pelvic floor muscles, regardless of the position you are in.
 If your back is slumped forward, then your kegel exercises won’t be as effective.
 If you are sitting or standing, then sit or stand with your spine tall and lift the crown of your head up towards the ceiling